John Brown Farm State Historic Site: Modern activities

-Beginning in 1922, the Negro members of the John Brown Memorial Association, based in Philadelphia, together with some local sympathetic whites, made an annual pilgrimage to Brown's farm and grave.
+Beginning in 1922, the African-American members of the John Brown Memorial Association, based in Philadelphia, together with some local sympathetic whites, made an annual pilgrimage to Brown's farm and grave.
 In the early years especially, the Association would bring prominent speakers, such as attorney Clarence Darrow, Brown biographer Oswald Garrison Villard, and labor leader A. Philip Randolph.

 In 1935 there was a full program of activities and speakers, centering on the new "impressive heroic-sized statue of John Brown befriending a Negro boy", by Joseph Pollia.
 The cost of the statue and pedestal "was contributed in small sums by Negroes of the United States".
 Unveiling was by Lyman Epps, Jr., a local celebrity, who was the only person present who had attended, as a boy, Brown's 1859 burial.
 The plinth is of Ausable granite; the cement foundation, landscaping, walks, and rustic fences were the result of work by the Civilian Conservation Corps) (CCC).
 Attendance was 2,000, including the mayor of Lake Placid, state historian Alexander C. Flick, and written greetings from Governor Lehman.
 A "colored quartet" from Lincoln University (Pennsylvania) sang.
 The Lake Placid Justice O. Bryan Brewster of the New York Supreme Court gave that evening what the press called an "impressive and masterful address" on John Brown.
-The Lake Placid Junior High School Glee Club sang John Brown's Body."
+The Lake Placid Junior High School Glee Club sang "John Brown's Body".

 In 1946, the John Brown Memorial Association held its 24th annual pilgrimage and memorial.

 After 1970, reports Amy Godine, the tone and goals of this annual pilgrimage shifted and softened, and failed to keep pace with the burgeoning civil rights movement.
 Attendance waned.

 In 1978, plans to add an interpretative center, parking lot, picnic tables and benches, with 5 employees, were abandoned due to local opposition from the John Brown Memorial Association and from a descendant of Brown and owner of the grave.

-In 1997 the "John Brown Farm and Gravesite" was nominated as a National Historic Landmark.
+In 1997 the John Brown Farm and Gravesite was nominated as a National Historic Landmark.

 In 1999, a new organization, John Brown Lives!, directed by Martha Swan, revived the celebration of John Brown Day at the farm.

 At the 150th anniversary of the raid In 2009, a two-day symposium, "John Brown Comes Home", on the influence and reverberations of Brown's raid was held, using facilities in adjacent Lake Placid.
 Speakers included Bernadine Dohrn, whose relationship with her family has been said to have resembled John Brown's ("a similar history of personal unhappiness, alienation, and parental difficulties"), and a great-great-great-granddaughter of Brown.